Two-loop renormalisation of gauge theories in $4D$ Implicit Regularisation and connections to dimensional methods: IREG to two loop order: gauge theories

 where $n_{f}$ is the number of fermions, we can express our results in tables \ref{tab: QCD ireg} and \ref{tab: QCD dreg}.
 The same patterns presented in the pure Yang-Mills theory appear here also, namely, the correlations among the coefficients of $\rho_{IREG}$; $\rho$ and $I_{log}^{2}(\lambda^{2})$,$I_{log}^{(2)}(\lambda^{2})$; $\epsilon^{-2}$.
 Also, as there is no realisation of topology T5 in this case, only terms proportional to $I_{log}(\lambda^{2})$ survive in the end result, as we already noticed in the QED case.

-One may notice that, in all diagrams, there is a mismatch between CDR and $\overline{DRED}$, although the sum is the same in both methods, as in all other examples we considered here.
+One may notice that, in all diagrams, there is a mismatch between CDR and $\overline{\text{DRED}}$, although the sum is the same in both methods, as in all other examples we considered here.
 Finally, as in the case of YM, the result is gauge invariant and local, although we still need to add counterterms.
-The results of the counterterms follows a similar pattern of the one seen in the Yang-Mills theory, and they can be read from tables \ref{tab: ct QCD ireg}, and \ref{tab: ct QCD dreg}.
+The results of the counterterms follow a similar pattern of the one seen in the Yang-Mills theory, and they can be read from tables \ref{tab: ct QCD ireg}, and \ref{tab: ct QCD dreg}.
+Finally, as in the pure Yang-Mills case, we reproduce previous results in the literature \cite{BFM:fermion}.